jervon24/osticket-prereqs/README.md

 <img src=https://i.imgur.com/xWxJoIo.png/>

-The image above shows the successfull installation of OS-Ticket.
+The image above shows the successfull installation of OS-Ticket after all of the required programs were downloaded and installed.